 -

-As EVs grow in popularity as personal vehicles and as additions to the modern fleet, being proactive in assessing and adjusting your fleet policies will keep you ahead of the curve.
+As you add EVs to your fleet, being proactive in assessing and adjusting your reimbursement policies will keep you ahead of the curve and please your employees.
 To learn more about the benefits of electrifying your fleet, view our Electric, Hybrid & Alternative Fuel courses here in Fleet Studies Lab.